connectedbits/process_pilot/README.md

 process = ProcessPilot.new(File.read("hello_world.bpmn")).start
 ```

-The 'HelloWorld' process begins at the 'Start' event and **_waits_** at the 'SayHello' service task.
+The 'HelloWorld' process begins at the 'Start' event and waits when it reaches the 'SayHello' service task.
 It's often useful to print the process state to the console.

 ```ruby
 process.print